 To estimate site abundance of juvenile steelhead within each site, a two-pass Lincoln-Petersen markrecapture study was performed.
 Block nets were placed at the bottom and top extent of each site to create a closed population.
 Fish were sampled with a Smith Root LR-24 backpack electrofisher.
 Captured fish were anesthetized with MS-222 to reduce injury during handling and render fish immobile for tagging.
-During the first pass, O. mykiss greater than 95 mm were marked with a PIT tag and O. mykiss less than 95 mm were marked with a top caudal fin clip.
-All other fish species handled had lengths measured and received a top caudal mark.
-Fish were released and evenly distributed throughout the reach, close to their initial capture locations.
+During the first pass, O. mykiss age-1+ or greater than ~80 mm were marked with a PIT tag and smaller O. mykiss were marked with a top caudal fin clip.
+All other salmonid species handled had lengths measured and received a top caudal mark.
+Marked fish were released and evenly distributed throughout the sample site close to capture locations.

-A closed population is maintained during sampling with the use of block nets with a three hour wait period occurs between the first and second passes (Temple and Pearsons 2006).
-During the second pass, all fish were examined for a mark.
-If the fish was unmarked, the length was recorded and the fish was released at the location where captured.
-Unmarked O. mykiss greater than 95 mm also received a PIT tag to increase the number of PIT tagged fish available for later interrogation (i.e. when emigrating from the creek).
+A closed population is maintained during sampling with the use of block nets with a three hour wait period between the first and second passes (Temple and Pearsons 2006).
+During the second pass, all captured fish were examined for a mark.
+If the fish was unmarked, the length was recorded and the fish released again near the location of capture.
+Additionally, unmarked O. mykiss greater than ~80 mm also received a PIT tag to increase the number of PIT tagged fish available for later interrogation (i.e. when emigrating from the creek).